fluidattacks/makes/README.md

 [GitHub Actions][GITHUB_ACTIONS]
-is configured through [workflow files][GITHUB_WORKFLOWS] located in a `.github/workflows` folder in the root of the project.
+is configured through [workflow files][GITHUB_WORKFLOWS] located in a `.github/workflows` directory in the root of the project.

 The smallest possible [workflow file][GITHUB_WORKFLOWS] looks like this: